Premier House: 64–66 Harbour View Road

 From 1939 Michael Joseph Savage (until 1939 at 47 Molesworth Street) lived in a house "Hill Haven" at 64–66 Harbour View Road, Northland, Wellington, which was subsequently used by his successor Peter Fraser until 1949.
 It was purchased for Michael Joseph Savage "because it is now not necessary (to be within easy walking distance of Parliament) and a Prime Minister is no longer bound to the lowly areas of the Thorndon flats".

 41 Pipitea Street

 From 1950 Sidney Holland lived at No 41 Pipitea Street, Thorndon.
 The house was subsequently used by Walter Nash, Keith Holyoake and Geoffrey Palmer, and as a ministerial residence by Jim Sutton and Nick Smith.
 The house was also used for the Pacific Island Affairs Ministry.

 Vogel House

 From 1976 to 1990 Vogel House in Lower Hutt was the official residence of the prime minister.
-It was used by Robert Muldoon and others.
+It was used by Robert Muldoon.